 Punitive damages aren’t mentioned in Georgia’s Wrongful Death Act.
 As such, judges strictly interpret the law and don’t permit the award of punitive damages in wrongful death claims.

 Claims for punitive damages tend to be hard to prove and you will need a great attorney on your side.
-This is where the team at Diaz & Gaeta Law comes into the picture.
+This is where the team of Smyrna wrongful death lawyers at Diaz & Gaeta Law comes into the picture.

 How Is Negligence Proven in a Wrongful Death Claim in Georgia?